JustDare-Official/JustDare/BETA_TESTING.md

 ## Questions?

-If you have any questions about the beta testing program, please reach out to our team through the registration form.
+If you have any questions about the beta testing program, please reach out to our team through justdare_official@proton.me.

 Thank you for your interest in helping us make JustDare even better!